 The gang also want to study commercial buildings, sports clubs, churches and public sector buildings.

 This is a fully-funded study of the energy use within the local community, with a view to ‘identifying where the best energy savings can be made in terms of greenhouse gas emissions and economically‘.
 All data will be made available and used to establish which measures and technologies will work best in the Greystones and Delgany area.

 “We’ll then use this info to look into grant funding for houses and buildings here,” explains Simon, “to upgrade their energy use.”

-You can find out more about what a Sustainable Energy Community is right here.
-And you can sign up for your free audit by emailing email@example.com.
+You can fill out the survey here, find out more about what a Sustainable Energy Community is right here, and sign up for your free audit by emailing email@example.com.